Tianjin University of Finance and Economics: Campus

 The main campus of the university is at 25 Zhujiang Road, Hexi District, Tianjin.
 Most departments and research center are in here.
 The Machangdao campus is in the central district of Tianjin near Tianjin Institute of Foreign Languages.
-The university covers 800,000 m², with a floor space of 455,600 m².
+The university covers 800,000 m2, with a floor space of 455,600 m2.
 The First Classroom Building and the Old Library in the 'west campus' is part of the history of TUFE.
 Along with TUFE library, the new classroom buildings and many new comprehensive buildings in the 'east campus' are the new faces of the university.
-The library boasts an extensive collection of books and reference materials in Chinese and other languages.
+The library has books and reference materials in Chinese and other languages.
 Most current main economics journals such as the American Economic Review, Journal of Finance, and Quarterly Journal of Economics are available for all students for their independent research.

 TUFE provides apartments with rooms normally shared by two or four students.
 Gyms and a sub-library are in the apartments area.

 Because TUFE women's basketball team is the national champion for several consecutive years, the most popular game in TUFE is basketball.

 The university covers 80 hectares, with a floor space of 400,000 square meters.
-The modern multifunctional classroom buildings, library, indoor stadium, swimming pool, gymnasium, computer service rooms, laboratories and the overseas students' dormitory provide an excellent environment for studying and living.

 International cooperation

 The International Exchange Center is a multi-functional building with cafeteria, accommodation and classrooms.
-The elegant and comfortable interior provides a fine environment of studying and living for overseas students.
-The library welcomes the students with an extensive collection of books, spacious and quiet electronic reading-rooms.
-Overseas students can enjoy all kinds of sports at the stadium, gymnasium and swimming pool, and participate in activities such as parties and Chinese speech contest, named the "Summer at TUFE", to practice their Chinese language skills and demonstrate their achievements of study.

 The university has always been actively engaged in international exchange, as evidenced by the fact that it has successively established liaisons with more than 50 universities and research institutes in about 20 countries and regions, such as the United States, Canada, Australia, New Zealand, Japan, South Korea, Malaysia, Singapore, India, Great Britain, France, Sweden, Russia, Germany, Belgium, Greece, etc. So far, more than 1,000 overseas students and students from Hong Kong, Macao and Taiwan have come to study in the university, among whom many have been conferred doctor, master or bachelor's degrees.